Bothrops: Geographic range

 Bothrops species are found in northeastern Mexico (Tamaulipas) southward through Central and South America to Argentina.
-They also occur on the islands of Saint Lucia and Martinique in the Lesser Antilles, as well as on Ilha da Queimada Grande off the coast of Brazil.
+They also occur on the islands of Saint Lucia and Martinique in the Lesser Antilles, as well as one species on Ilha da Queimada Grande off the coast of Brazil.
 B. atrox is also found on the island of Trinidad in the Caribbean off the eastern coast of Venezuela.